Outdoor Toys for Toddlers

 Garden Cart: Engage in pretend play with this flower cart.
 It’s great for developing gross motor strength and coordination in order to pick up and move the cart around.

-Gardening Tools: Dig, rake, scoop, and pour with these handy sand and dirt tools.
+Gardening Tools: You need a good gardening set for outdoor play!
+Dig, rake, scoop, and pour with these handy sand and dirt tools.
 Perfect for toddlers to engage in sensory-rich play while developing fine and gross motor strength and coordination.

 Toddler Gardening Set: A cute set with all you need to start a little garden of your own!